+Say "pancakes" and they come running in most households.
 Mini chocolate chips make these pancakes extra special.
-Try one of the easy variations for chocolate chip pecan pancakes or banana chocolate chip pancakes.
+To up the ante, try one of the easy variations for chocolate chip pecan pancakes or banana chocolate chip pancakes.

 - 2 cups all-purpose flour